 Correct Phenotype and reproducible Genotype means knowing how to read pedigrees, predict inheritable factors, and which characteristics are genetic or environmental.

 After reading all of the info and discussion on CHG in the Toy Fox Terrier....
 I am glad TheDogPlace is informing people of this condition, as I am a firm believer in eradication of ALL hereditary conditions.
-However, I wish that people would worry as much about the genetic condition of luxating patellas, which (according to a 2 year research study on health problems in the TFT, was presented to the membership of the National Toy Fox Terrier Association in August of 2000) is a SIGNIFICANT PROBLEM in the TFT.
+However, I wish that people would worry as much about the genetic condition of luxating patellas, which (according to a 2 year research study on health problems in the TFT, was presented to the membership of the National Toy Fox Terrier Association in August of 2000) as a significant problem in the TFT.

-"Slipping patellas" are found in most breeds, even the (minature) Italian Greyhound shown here.
-In the year 2000, I purchased 3 TFTs from reputable show breeders; ALL 3 ended up either being returned to their most unhappy breeders, or removed from the gene pool.......
-Not only was this very sad for me to have to give up these dogs, but it was hard on the dogs, as well, and very expensive for me to find this out the hard way - after showing some of these dogs to their championship!!!
+"Slipping patellas" are found in most breeds, even the (Miniature) Italian Greyhound shown below.
+In the year 2000, I purchased three Toy Fox Terriers from reputable show breeders; ALL 3 ended up either being returned to their most unhappy breeders, or removed from the gene pool.......
+Not only was this very sad for me to have to give up these dogs, but it was hard on the dogs, as well.
+It was very expensive for me to find this out the hard way - after showing some of these dogs to their championship!!!
 Now, 2 of my friends who had purchased their TFTs in 2001 (and showed these dogs to their championships as well) have found out that THEIR dogs, also have bad patellas, and are now struggling with how to afford the surgery (it costs nearly $1,000.00 per leg!), or whether or not to return these dogs to their breeders.
 How sad that anyone should have to even make this decision!
-I have been fussing about patellas since 1999, when I lost my first TFT to the condition.
+I have been fussing about patellas since 1999, when I lost my first dog to the condition.
 At that time, people told me I was just "obsessed" about the situation, and that THEY did not feel there was even a problem.

-But I worked for two vets, and I have personally seen people come in with dogs that have bad patella problems, and when they found out the cost to fix their dogs, they ended up having the dogs destroyed, as they were unable to afford the surgery, and did not want the dogs to suffer.
+Actually I worked for two vets so I have personally seen people come in with dogs that have bad patella problems, and when they found out the cost to fix their dogs, they ended up having the dogs destroyed, as they were unable to afford the surgery, and did not want the dogs to suffer.

 Nevertheless, check out the OFA database under TFTs......
 In 1999, when I first began "bitching" about it to everyone I met, there were only a total of 13 TFTs (7 males, 6 females, or something like that!).
 And 2 of those are mine......
 As my dogs get old enough, they will all end up in the database.
 It costs $15.00 to certify patellas.......
 It costs $40.00 to test for CHG.
 Puppies born with patella problems grow up to have worse problems, and may face euthanasia as a result.
 Puppies born with CHG DIE.....
 Thankfully, they weed themselves out of the gene pool.
 Yes, the potential carriers of CHG are a problem; but what about the carriers of the contributing factors to patellar luxation?
 No one seems to care...